jforget/raku-Hamilton2/doc/Hamilton.en.md

 status.
 For  the moment,  only English and  French are  available.
 The language code is the first element of the URLs.

-The front page  is nothing more than the liste  of all available maps.
+The front page  is nothing more than the list  of all available maps.
 By default, it is displayed in  English, but by typing the proper URL, you can have the list in French.